CEO and Principal BioWizard

-Mike has conducted several wastewater seminars for organizations, such as MS Water Environment Association (MWEA), the Arkansas DEQ, the Arkansas Environmental Federation (AEF) and the Technical Association for the Pulp and Paper Industry (TAPPI).
-He has presented on various nutrient topics for several National Council on Air and Stream Improvement (NCASI) Webinars.
-Mike authored numerous articles and papers on topics including nutrient optimization, activated sludge process control, bioaugmentation and micronutrient technology.
+As a Certified Environmental Trainer, Mike is highly sought after as a trainer and speaker.
+He has conducted wastewater seminars for many organizations such as MS Water Environment Association (MWEA), the Arkansas DEQ, the Arkansas Environmental Federation (AEF) and the Technical Association for the Pulp and Paper Industry (TAPPI).
+He has authored papers and articles and presented on various wastewater topics including activated sludge process control, wastewater microbiology, nutrient optimization, nitrification, and treatability studies.
 He is the co-author of the manual entitled “Aerated Stabilization Basins in the Pulp and Paper Industry.”